bruxy70/Garbage-Collection/README.md

 # Garbage Collection

-The `garbage_collection` componnent is a Home Assistant integration that creates a custom sensor for monitoring regular garbage collection schedule.
-The sensor can be configured for number of different schedules:
+The `garbage_collection` component is a Home Assistant integration that creates a custom sensor for monitoring a regular garbage collection schedule.
+The sensor can be configured for a number of different patterns:
 - `weekly` schedule (including multiple collection days, e.g. on Tuesday and Thursday)
 - `every-n-weeks` repeats every `period` of weeks, starting from the week number `first_week`.
-It uses the week number - it therefore restarts each year, as the week numbers start again from 1.
+It uses the week number - therefore, it restarts each year, as the weeks start from number 1 each year.
 - bi-weekly in `even-weeks` or `odd-weeks` (technically, it is the same as every 2 weeks with 1<sup>st</sup> or 2<sup>nd</sup> `first_week`)
 - `every-n-days` (repeats regularly from the given first date).
-If n is multiply of 7, it works similar to `every-n-weeks`, with the difference that it does not use the week numbers (that restart each year) but continues infinitely from the initial date.
+If n is a multiply of 7, it works similar to `every-n-weeks`, with the difference that it does not use the week numbers (that restart each year) but continues infinitely from the initial date.
 - `monthly` schedule (n<sup>th</sup> weekday each month), or a specific weekday of each n<sup>th</sup> week.
 Using the `period` it could also be every 2<sup>nd</sup>, 3<sup>rd</sup> etc month.
 - `annually` (e.g. birthdays).
 This is once per year.
-Using include dates you can add additional dates manually.
+Using include dates, you can add additional dates manually.
-- `blank` does not automatically schedule any collections - in case you want make completely own schedule with `manual_update`.
+- `blank` does not automatically schedule any collections - to be used in cases where you want to make completely own schedule with `manual_update`.

 You can also configure seasonal calendars (e.g. for bio-waste collection), by configuring the first and last month.